Vampire Academy (film): Plot

 Rose Hathaway, a seventeen-year-old Dhampir guardian-in-training, and her best friend, Moroi Princess Vasilisa "Lissa" Dragomir, are living discreetly, having escaped from the St. Vladimir's Academy boarding school one year prior.
-Dhampirs are vampire-human hybrids who are trained to protect the Moroi, mortal vampires with a normal lifespan and death who tend to have magical powers and belong to royal bloodlines.
-They are soon found and forced to return to St. Vladimir's Academy where they encounter the Strigoi, the undead vampires of legend, which Moroi become if they completely drain their victims of blood, or are turned.
+Dhampirs are vampire-human hybrids trained to protect the Moroi, mortal vampires with a normal lifespan and death who tend to have magical powers and belong to royal bloodlines.

+The girls are found and forced to return to St. Vladimir's Academy where they encounter the Strigoi, the undead vampires of legend, which Moroi become if they completely drain their victims of blood, or are turned.
 Lissa is ostracised by her peers as Rose starts to form an attraction to her Russian Dhampir mentor and fellow Guardian, Dimitri Belikov.

-Mysterious messages threatening Lissa start to appear, written on the wall in blood and an exploding memorial to her family in the school church.
-They suspect that it is the work of classmate Mia Rinaldi, who once dated Lissa's now-deceased brother Andre that engaged in non-committal relationships and focused her hatred towards Lissa as the only surviving member of the Dragomir line.
-Manipulating two other students using sex, she persuaded them to help her spread rumors about Rose.
-A Moroi named Christian Ozera, who is viewed poorly by his peers because his parents became Strigoi, tries to romance Lissa but Rose manages to keep him away by lying to both Lissa and Christian.
-Christian and Lissa begin to bond, but Rose tries to sabotage their relationship.
+Mysterious messages threatening Lissa start to appear, written in blood on her wall and an exploding memorial to her family in the school church.
+They suspect that it is the work of classmate Mia Rinaldi, who had dated Lissa's now-deceased, non-monogamous brother Andre and now directs her hatred towards Lissa as the only surviving member of the Dragomir line.

+Manipulating two other students using sex, she persuades them to help her spread rumors about Rose.
+Moroi Christian Ozera, viewed poorly by his peers as both his parents became Strigoi, tries to romance Lissa but Rose blocks him by lying to them both.
+Christian and Lissa begin to bond regardless.